 - Max Quote – The maximum quote available.
 This will be blank if no quotes are listed for the part.

 - Est. Cost – The estimated cost stored with the part details.

 The extended costs are also listed by multiplying the BOM quantity by the appropriate unit cost figure.
 At the bottom of the BOM, you can see a total of the extended costs.
 These are also listed in the summary tags at the top of the page.

 Assemblies marked with the Manufactured Here? attribute are considered to be manufactured in-house.
 For these parts, Aligni will compute the line item costs by drilling down to the lower level.
 This process occurs recursively until a non-assembly part is reached.
 The process also stops when it encounters a part with Manufactured Here set to FALSE.

 You can also specify a quantity for which to compute costs.
 Aligni will then use this quantity to choose quotes at available price breaks that minimize the total cost of the build including excess materials.
 That is, Aligni will choose to buy a larger quantity if the total cost including excess is less than if you were to buy at a smaller quantity.
-The cost estimate computed this way will always be monotonically decreasing with increasing quantity; you will not have a situation where increasing quantity decreases cost.
+The cost estimate computed this way will always be monotonically decreasing with increasing quantity; you will not have a situation where increasing quantity increases cost.

 The complete cost sheet is shown below.
 The column 500 pcs. indicates the prices per line item at the target quantity.
 In the extended column, excess quantities are indicated in blue.
 This is how many extra components were required to meet the next price break.